Higher Education Marketing: Strategies and Trends to Know

 With college enrollment decreasing for the eighth year in a row, boosting your school’s marketing strategy to attract students is more important than ever.
 You should begin with educating yourself and your marketing team about current higher ed trends in student recruitment, then strategizing on how to put these trends to work for your college or university.

-Finally, make sure to analyze results to see what works—and what doesn’t—in your refined college or university marketing plan.
+Finally, make sure to analyze results to see what works—and what doesn’t—in your refined college or university marketing campaign.

 Key questions for your Higher Education Marketing Plan